Kriaa89/VivaFit/readme.md

-# User Stories for Fitness & Workout Tracker
+# Backlog – Fitness & Workout Tracker

 1️⃣ User Registration & Authentication
 As a user, I want to sign up and log in securely, so that I can access my personalized fitness plans.